 Like many things linked to technology, the communications landscape is constantly evolving.
-Once upon a time, the major modes of communication were generally bundled into a state institution providing postal, telegraph, and telephone services.
-Internationally these were often simply the PTT, while in North America, the private monopoly Bell Systems provided telecoms and government agencies covered other modes.
-Now we are in the era of UC, UCaaS, CPaaS, CCaaS and more, and life is getting confusing.
+Once upon a time, the major modes of communication were generally bundled into a state institution.
+The “PTT” generally provided postal, telegraph, and telephone services.
+In North America, the private monopoly Bell Systems provided telecoms.
+US government agencies covered other modes.
+Now we are in the era of UC, UCaaS, CPaaS, CCaaS and more.
+Life is getting confusing.

-Communications service options available to businesses are more flexible and feature-rich than ever, but selecting services can be a challenge.
+Communications service options available to businesses are more flexible and feature-rich than ever.
+However, selecting services can be a challenge.

 UC takes telephony further.
-We have experienced a transition from plain-old-telephone-systems (POTS) to voice over IP (VoIP), and now that the journey is largely complete we can see that voice is simply an application in the IP world.
-Unified Communications will continue to evolve, but essentially it aims to integrate enterprise communication services such as instant messaging, presence information, voice, audio/web conferencing, and desktop sharing.
-UC is not necessarily a single product, it can be a set of products unified via a consistent user interface and user experience.
+We have experienced a transition from plain-old-telephone-systems (POTS) to voice over IP (VoIP).
+Now that the journey is largely complete, we can see that voice is simply an application in the IP world.
+Unified Communications will continue to evolve.
+Essentially, it aims to integrate enterprise communication services such as instant messaging, presence information, voice, audio/web conferencing, and desktop sharing.
+UC is not necessarily a single product.
+It can be a set of products unified via a consistent user interface and user experience.

 UC as a Service

-It is possible for a business to select a range of communication tools and build their own unifying interface, or to license an application suite and host that within their own secure IT environment.
-However, many IT departments are warming to the “as a Service” concept, so UCaaS providers are experiencing impressive growth.
+It is possible for a business to select a range of communication tools and build their own unifying interface.
+Alternatively, they can license an application suite and host that within their own secure IT environment.
+However, many IT departments are warming to the “as a service” concept.
+As a result, UCaaS providers are experiencing impressive growth.

 And then there is CPaaS